 Since these papers, the desire of “not letting your buddy down” has been the conventional wisdom as to why soldiers fight.

 “Recent studies have questioned this traditional wisdom,” Wong said.
-Shortly after major combat operations ended in Iraq May 1, Wong and a team researchers from the War College headed to Iraq to find out firsthand if the traditional wisdom remains valid.
+Shortly after major combat operations ended in Iraq on May 1, Wong and a team of researchers from the War College headed to Iraq to find out firsthand if the traditional wisdom remains valid.

 The team went to the battlefield for the interviews because they wanted to speak with the soldiers while events were still fresh in their minds.